GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/drive-business-success/index.md

 ![Measure the value of installation](img-8.jpg)

-The [case study of Weekendesk][twg-weekendest] is interesting: they propose Installation on the second page visited to maximise the install rate, and they observed that customers coming back via the icon on the home screen were more than twice as likely to book a stay with them.
+The [case study of Weekendesk][twg-weekendest] is interesting: they propose Installation on the second page visited to maximize the install rate, and they observed that customers coming back via the icon on the home screen were more than twice as likely to book a stay with them.